mgechev/blog.mgechev.com/_drafts/multi-user-video-conference-webrtc.markdown

 > RTC stands for Real-Time Communication.
 Until browsers implemented WebRTC our only way to provide communication between several browsers was to proxy the messages via a server between them (using WebSockets or HTTP).
 WebRTC makes the peer-to-peer communication between browsers possible.
 Using the NAT traversal framework - ICE, we are able find the most appropriate route between the browsers and make them communicate without mediator.
 Since 1st of July 2014, v1.0 of the WebRTC browser APIs standard is [already published](http://dev.w3.org/2011/webrtc/editor/webrtc.html) by W3C.

+In the previous article we used Peer.js in order to open data channel between the peers, who participate in the chat room.

-Now I'll explain in a little bit deeper details how a WebRTC session is being established.
+This time we'll use the plain browser WebRTC API and I'll explain in a little bit deeper details how a WebRTC session is being established.
 If you don't aim deep technical understanding you can skip this section and go directly to the server's implementation.

 ### How WebRTC works?